VisionAlex/Bucharest-Stock-Exchange/README.md

 # Bucharest-Stock-Exchange
-web scraper for the Bucharest Stock Exchange
+Web scraper for the Bucharest Stock Exchange.